Resistant Starch in Oats: Soaked vs Cooked vs Overnight

 But Beta-Glucan is only half the story.
 The true secret weapon hiding inside an oat grain is Resistant Starch.

 Unlike regular carbohydrates that break down quickly into sugar, resistant starch literally resists digestion in the small intestine.
-It arrives completely intact in your colon, where it acts as premium fuel for your beneficial gut bacteria.
-When these bacteria feast on resistant starch, they produce a short-chain fatty acid called Butyrate—a compound scientifically proven to reduce intestinal inflammation and heal the gut lining.
+It arrives completely intact in your colon, where it acts as a prebiotic that feeds your microbiome before you ever need a supplement.
+When these bacteria feast on resistant starch, they produce a short-chain fatty acid called Butyrate—a compound that nourishes the cells lining the gut and may help ease inflammation.

 The Great Debate: Raw Oats vs. Cooked Oatmeal